AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 Format: `remark INDEX r/REMARK`

 Examples:
+* `remark 2 r/` removes all remarks of the 2nd student.
 * `remark 2 r/Needs follow-up on project deadline` adds a remark to 2nd student.
 * `remark 2 r/Completed project` edits the remark of 2nd student.